On 29 April 2019, the European Commission held a conference in Brussels to

 - further build the community of better regulation practitioners

-The full-day conference will be opened by Frans Timmermans, the First Vice-President of the European Commission in charge of better regulation, interinstitutional relations, the rule of law and the Charter of Fundamental Rights.
+The full-day conference was opened by Frans Timmermans, the First Vice-President of the European Commission in charge of better regulation, interinstitutional relations, the rule of law and the Charter of Fundamental Rights.

-The conference will feature 3 panels on topics related to better regulation:
+The conference featured 3 panels on topics related to better regulation:

 - Views: Engaging better with interested parties